 Julie Blackmon Biography

 Julie Blackmon was born in 1966 in Springfield, Missouri, where she currently lives and works.
-Blackmon studied art at Missouri State University, where she became interested in photographers Sally Mann and Diane Arbus.
-She left college before finishing her degree but proceeded to photograph years later once she became a mother of three and turned her domestic experience into a focus for her early work.
+She studied art at Missouri State University, where she became interested in photographers Sally Mann and Diane Arbus.
+Blackmon left college before finishing her degree, but turned again to photography years later as a mother of three, using her domestic experience as a focus for her early work.

 Mind Games was Blackmon’s first major body of work, which featured black and white images exploring childhood play.
-In 2004, this series won her an honorable mention in Project Competition hosted by the Santa Fe Center for Photography and a merit award from the Society of Contemporary Photography in Kansas City, Missouri.
-Succeeding Mind Games, Blackmon turned to color film to create her next body of work, Domestic Vacations, recalling the notably chaotic familial scenes inside carefully tailored environments.
-Blackmon’s most recent monograph of work, Homegrown, follows the same formula she developed in Domestic Vacations, except in this series she looks at environments outside of the home.
+In 2004, this series won her an honorable mention in Project Competition, hosted by the Santa Fe Center for Photography, and a merit award from the Society of Contemporary Photography in Kansas City, Missouri.
+After Mind Games, Blackmon turned to color film to create her next body of work, Domestic Vacations, recalling the notably chaotic familial scenes inside carefully tailored environments.
+Blackmon’s most recent monograph of work, Homegrown, follows the same formula she developed in Domestic Vacations, while turning to environments outside of the home.